TreeHacks/hackpack-chatbot/README.md

 ### Overview
 We're going to build a chatbot with Node.js that integrates with Facebook Messenger.

+### What is a chatbot?
+A chatbot is an application that users can interact with via 'conversational UI'.
+In other words, instead of interacting with an app on your phone, you chat with an app.
+This new medium of interaction with 'apps' works very well for a lot of situations and doesn't make sense for others.
+You can check out some chatbots like [Poncho]() or []() for examples.
+You can just message these like you would message anyone on Messenger.

 ### Prerequisites
 - Node.js (https://nodejs.org/en/)
 - Ngrok (https://ngrok.com/)